spadma3/duck/hardware/software/README.md

     $ cd ~/duckietown/hardware/traffic-light/software
     $ make fuses

 if there is the message "make: warning:  Clock skew detected.
-Your build may be incomplete." or the make process is not stopping and many debugging messages are showed, try the following
+Your build may be incomplete." or the make process is not stopping and many debugging messages are showed, try the following:

 Press Ctrl+C to stop the current commant.

     $ find -exec touch \{\} \;

-This enshures, that the modification time of all files is set to the current time.
+This ensures that the modification time of all files is set to the current time.
 Make decides, which files have to be compiled by comparing the source file time with the executable file time.
 If the executable file time lies in the future regarding the current system time, not all modified files are compiled.
-This could happen, when the clock of the rasberry pi is not set correctly and the file timestamps of e.g. a github pull are used.
+This could happen when the clock of the Rasberry Pi is not set correctly and the file timestamps of, e.g., a github pull are used.

     $ make clean